gunawan-pad/go-jsarray/readme.md

 ```

 ## License
+Copyright (c) 2019 Gunawan Pad.
 This work is published under the MIT license.
 Please see the `LICENSE` file for details.